mustafaquraish/A48S19/ctf.md

 ---

-*NOTE: Every person gets only one attempt, and we can see if you have edited your response!
+*NOTE: Every person gets only one attempt.
+Anything written in the form `{text}` will be considered an attempt.
+We can see if you have edited your response!
 Only the earliest correct response will get a prize.
 You should be able to show any code you have used to find the flag.*

 ---
 ## Your Clue